Get These Blog Posts in Your Email Every Week—No Spam Ever

 However, this is (obviously) common.
 Around 40,000 people kill themselves each year in the US alone.

-When I was 24, I had just gotten raided by the Kansas Bureau of Investigation, I had gotten a DUI a month or two before, and life not only seemed hopeless, but it seemed like something I needed to get out of ASAP.
+When I was 24, I had gotten multiple DUIs, and life not only seemed hopeless, but it seemed like something I needed to get out of ASAP.

 I was suicidal, which means I was actively seeking ways to kill myself.

-At the last minute I decided not to go through with it, mostly because my girlfriend at the time knew what I was up to and wouldn’t leave until all the drugs were gone because she knew I wouldn’t just shoot myself.
+At the last minute I decided not to go through with it, mostly because my girlfriend at the time knew what I was up to and wouldn’t leave until the feeling went away.

 I was too scared of surviving and having an even worse life than I thought I already had.